Career and Technical Education Pathways

 IB Business and Management SL

-The business and management course aims to help students understand the implications of business activity in a global market.
+This business and management course aims to help students understand the implications of business activity in a global market.
 Students gain an international perspective of business and appreciation of cultural diversity through topics like business organization and environments, accounts and finance, international marketing, human resources management, growth and operations management.
 The course encourages the appreciation of ethical concerns and issues of social responsibility in the global business environment.
+Students will have the option to take the IB Assessments.

 IB Business and Management HL